1.13. Different Types of Crimes and Offenses

 A felony is an offense that is punishable by a sentence of more than one year in state or federal prison and sometimes by death.

 Many different types of crimes and punishments can be handed out by the criminal justice system.
 Each state determines what and how this will operate if discussing state-level crime.
-Other crimes are defined in federal statutes and can get punished at the federal level such as treason.
-Some crimes are seen as more severe, especially if they are violent in nature or harm people.
+Other crimes are defined in federal statutes and can be punished at the federal level such as treason.
+Some crimes are seen as more severe, especially if they are violent or harm people.
 Others may get seen as ‘victimless’ or behavior that gets seen as consensual, yet undesirable to those making the laws.
 This general overview demonstrates the complexity of defining crime and understanding the role society has in shaping these perceptions.